mir-akbar/Etch-A-Sketch/README.md

 # Etch-A-Sketch

-The [Etch-A-Sketch](https://mir-akbar.github.io/Etch-A-Sketch/) project is a part of The Odin Project's curriculum and is located in the Foundation path.
+The [Etch-A-Sketch](https://mir-akbar.github.io/Etch-A-Sketch/) project is a part of The Odin Project's curriculum and is located in the Foundation path in [JavaScript Basics](https://www.theodinproject.com/lessons/foundations-etch-a-sketch).
 It offers an interactive web application where you can draw, shade, and lighten cells on a grid, providing an enjoyable way to create pixel art.

 Visit [Etch-A-Sketch](https://mir-akbar.github.io/Etch-A-Sketch/) to start drawing!